-- A spouse visa is for those who have been married to an Australian citizen or are a permanent resident of Australia or are an eligible New Zealand citizen.
+- Spouse visa Australia is for those who have been married to an Australian citizen or are a permanent resident of Australia or are an eligible New Zealand citizen.

-- You can also obtain a spouse visa if you have been in a defacto relationship (common law) with one for at least 12 months.
+- You can also obtain spouse visa Australia if you have been in a defacto relationship (common law) with one for at least 12 months.

-- You can be sponsored by your spouse for a duration of 2 years and if this relationship is genuine then you may be eligible to apply for a permanent residence visa.
+- You can be sponsored by your spouse for a duration of two years and if this relationship is genuine then you may be eligible to apply for a permanent residence visa.

 - You and your spouse have vowed to share a life and whether you are legally married, to the exclusion of all others.

 - Your relationship must be a genuine and continuing one

 - You and your spouse must live together or must not live apart on a permanent basis.

 - You must have been in a spouse relationship for the past 12 months and must show that you have lived together for 12 months.

 - You both need to be aged over 18.

 - You must qualify health and character criteria.